San Demetrio London: Production

 Although Charles Frend is given sole credit as director, the film was completed by Robert Hamer after Frend became ill.
 The San Demetrios chief engineer, Charles Pollard, was employed as a special adviser.
 Early film star Bessie Love, her acting prospects having declined, worked on this movie doing continuity, first as an assistant and towards the end of production taking over when the original "continuity girl" left to deliver a baby.

 Reception

 According to trade papers, the film was a success at the British box office in 1944.

-According to Kinematograph Weekly the film "made its presence felt" at the British box office in February 1944.
+Kinematograph Weekly said the film "made its presence felt" in February of that year.

 The Monthly Film Bulletin said that "In places the music is a trifle too strident; some of the model shots are less successful than others, but on the whole justice has been done to a great theme.

 The model used in the film is on display at the Imperial War Museum in London.